 This all means that there’s a heap of world-class hikes in Iceland that are dotted all across the country.

-For instance, the Mount Esja Trail and exploring the trails at the Hornstrandir Nature Reserve is just too stunning to miss.
-Though, as with all hikes, always go out with an expert and never take chances or reckless risks.
+For instance, the Mount Esja Trail and exploring the trails at the Hornstrandir Nature Reserve are just too stunning to miss.
+However, as with all hikes, always go out with an expert and never take chances or reckless risks.

 3.)
 Go Horse Riding

 Icelandic horses have the best temperament and are actually world-renowned for their strength and how jolly they are.
 They have the best personalities and are friendly.